Analysis | Trump country remains gun country

 Then we adjust for population.
 Gun country remains Trump country, and vice versa.

-You’ll notice that one column which doesn’t neatly follow the trend from low-to-high as the presidential results move from more pro-Biden to more pro-Trump.
+You’ll notice that one column that doesn’t neatly follow the trend from low-to-high as the presidential results move from more pro-Biden to more pro-Trump.
 That’s the set of counties where the margin in 2020 averaged out to a 30-point Biden victory.

 It includes Alpine County, Calif.